sustainablelab/handmade/doc/README-Handmade.md

 - create an "interface" with DirectSoundCreate()
 - then call "interface" methods
+    - this is why we only have one GetProcAddress() for the DirectSound .dll
+    - we need the procedure for DirectSoundCreate()
+    - after that, we have no choice, we have to use the Windows COM (component object model) API
+    - the idea is that Windows wrote the DirectSound code in C++
+    - COM lets you access this code whether in C or C++
+    - you create an interface
+    - the interface has virtual functions
+    - virtual functions are a second level of indirection -- the compiler outputs assembly that looks at the IDirectSound struct to find the address of its vtable, looks up the address in the that vtable of the "method" we want to call, then jumps to the actual method code (the function) to execute it
+    - this is much less direct than simply calling a function, which is what we do with the GetProcAddress() trick, but like I said, Windows forces us to use the COM API to work with DirectSound
 - the first method you must call is to SetCooperativeLevel()
 - then create primary buffer
     - anachronistic